David Kramer: Exactly the Same… Only Different

 Known for his wry, deadpan text-and-image-based paintings and textiles, David Kramer’s work skewers the excesses of contemporary American life.
 Exactly the Same… Only Different brings together paintings, sculptural furniture, and wall-hung hook rugs that collectively form a satirical portrait of aspiration, nostalgia, and self-mythologizing.

 Mining vintage print magazines and contemporary social media imagery, Kramer has developed a pop vocabulary of banal yet seductive forms.
-Paired with superficially clichéd but carefully chosen phrases and idioms, image and text reflect and refract one another, generating layered and open-ended meanings.
+Paired with deceptively clichéd but carefully chosen phrases and idioms, image and text reflect and refract one another, generating layered and open-ended meanings.

 In recent works on paper, Kramer deploys text both directly and indirectly, sometimes eliminating it entirely from the painting and shifting it into the title.
 These wordless paintings depict obsolete, “muted” carriers of information: a manual typewriter, a rotary phone, an early model PC.